Skip to main content

 by Drugs.com

-Ozanimod works quickly in multiple sclerosis (MS), within a few months, although it may take up to a year for the full effects of significantly less disease progression, fewer relapses, and less brain atrophy than standard care to be seen.
+Zeposia (ozanimod) typically begins to provide relief from symptoms of multiple sclerosis within a few months of starting, although it may take up to a year for the full effects to be seen.
+Zeposia reduces the progression of multiple sclerosis, reduces the number of relapses, and people taking Zeposia had less brain atrophy than others prescribed standard multiple sclerosis care.

 • Research has shown that there was a trend towards a reduction in disease progression with ozanimod Vs interferon-beta-1a within 3 months of administration (7.6% of ozanimod patients had disease progression Vs 7.8% of patients assigned interferon, although this difference was not statistically significant)